39-71-419. Independent contractor violations -- penalty. (1) A person may not:

 (ii) electing to be bound personally and individually by the provisions of compensation plan No. 1, 2, or 3;

-(b) perform work as an independent contractor when the department has revoked or denied the independent contractor's exemption certificate;
+(b) perform work as an independent contractor when the department has suspended, revoked, or denied the independent contractor's exemption certificate;

 (c) transfer to another person or allow another person to use an independent contractor exemption certificate that was not issued to that person;